fenago/oracle19c-administration/md/Lab_7_4.md

      ```

 2. **Verify the Changes:**
-   - Re-run the query to confirm the changes:
+   - Run the following SQL statement separately to verify the changes:

      ```sql
      SELECT snap_interval, retention FROM dba_hist_wr_control;